manfe/bxslider-rails/README.md

 	  <li>And so on...</li>
 	</ul>

-If you are going to use coffee script I suggest use to start the slider:
+If you are going to use coffee script:

 	$(document).ready ->
 	  $("#slider1").bxSlider()

-Or normal javascript:
+Or just javascript:

 	$(document).ready(function(){
 	  $('#slider1').bxSlider();